 Badminton in India

 Perhaps, after cricketers, its the Badminton players in India who seem to be quite popular among the masses.
-First, it was Saina Nehwal and now its Sindhu who are making the country proud at various international badminton competitions.
+First, it was Saina Nehwal, now its Sindhu and Lakshya Sen who are making the country proud at various international badminton competitions.

 The introduction of the Indian Badminton League has also added to the excitement and the popularity of the sport in India.